akaspin/calcium/README.md

 If record with ID not exists in model, it will be created.
 Otherwise, it will be updated.
 If hash does not contain ID, it will be created automatically.

+Model that holds record can be acessed my `model` property of record.

 By default, on creation model looking for `id` attribute in hash.
 But if you're directly communicating with a backend (CouchDB, MongoDB) that uses a different unique key, you may set a Model's `id` to transparently map from